-Deer hunting is big business in Texas.
+Deer hunting land for lease is big business in Texas.
 Texas landowners hold a unique position.
 Unlike many other states, Texas has little federally or state-owned land available for public hunting.
-As a matter of fact, 98% of all lands available to hunting in Texas are privately owned.
+As a matter of fact, 98% of all lands available for Texas hunting are privately owned.
 This position affords the Texas landowner a unique source of income.

 Location of the deer and not the ownership of the animals, however, generates the revenue.
 In Texas, all indigenous wild animals, such as white-tailed deer, belong to the state.
 As such, the state regulates the taking of game through hunting laws.

 Although the state regulates when, how, and the number of deer that may be taken, the state cannot authorize trespassing on privately owned land.
 Independent permission from the landowners must be secured.
 Granting the right to enter and hunt generates the income.